ShubhAgarwal-dev/languagemodels/README.md

 uvicorn main:app --reload
 ```

-If you want to run API Server and clinet on different machines connected to the same network,  you can get your IP using `ifconfig`:
+If you want to run API Server and client on different machines connected to the same network,  you can get your IP using `ifconfig`:
 ```sh
 uvicorn --host <YOUR_IP_HERE> main:app --reload
 ```